FvL69/AWS-CDK_projects/multi-tier-vpc/docs/project_documentation.md

         - 1 private isolated. (isolated subnets do not route from or to the Internet)
         - 1 reserved private isolated. (for future expansion of network and services)

+**note**: If you specialize the stack in the app.py file **for the AWS Account and Region that are implied by the current CLI configuration**, the max AZ's is 2 due to the fact that it's unknown in which region the app is going to be deployed. (there are regions with only 2 AZ's)

 ACL's, Routetables, SubnetRoutetableAssociations, logical routing (e.g, each Public Subnet will get a routetable with a route to the IGW), EIP's, Gateway attachments and a restricted default SG will be created by the L2 Vpc construct.

-## 2. Create and configure AWS Services: EC2 instances, RDSdb, ALB and SG's.
+## 2. Create and configure AWS resources: EC2 instances, RDSdb, ALB, listener, ASG and SG's.

-### The AWS services.
+### The AWS resources.

     1. Create an EC2 Instance (Linux 2023 AMI) in each ApplicationSubnet.